 Private mortgage default servicing moved from informal phone calls to a compliance-intensive discipline in roughly 20 years.
 Nine distinct turning points drove that shift.
 Understanding them tells you exactly what a professional servicer must do today — and why the stakes for getting it wrong are higher than ever.

-The regulatory pressure behind today’s default workflows traces directly to the legislative changes covered in Dodd-Frank’s Impact on Private Mortgage Default Servicing.
-Before diving into the timeline, see how those rules connect to your day-to-day servicing decisions.
-For the full operational framework, Mastering Private Mortgage Default Workflows is the comprehensive companion to this post.
+The regulatory pressure behind today’s default workflows traces directly to legislative changes that reshaped servicing compliance for private mortgage lenders.
+Before diving into the timeline, see how those rules connect to day-to-day servicing decisions in 7 Compliance Mistakes Private Lenders Make.
+For the full operational framework, 5 Steps to Default Servicing and Foreclosure Administration for Private Lenders is the comprehensive companion to this post.

 | Era | Dominant Approach | Primary Risk | Compliance Burden |